Greenwood Park Mall shooting: What we know so far

 The backpack

 A backpack was found in a bathroom near the shooting scene, GPD said.
-It is unknown who the backpack belongs to or its contents, but the Johnson County Bomb Squad has cleared it of any explosives, police said.
+At the time, the Johnson County Bomb Squad was called and soon after cleared it of any explosives, police said.

+On Monday, police clarified that the backpack likely belonged to Sapirman and that multiple personal items of his, including a cell phone, were also recovered from the scene.

 The aftermath